BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 The *essence of technology* (das *Gestell*) is in its manner of revealing and concealing.
 It is a way in which we encounter entities generally, including nature, ourselves, and, indeed, everything.
 This implies that technological entities have their distinct form of presence, persistence, and relationships between parts and wholes.
-They have their unique ways of presenting themselves and the world in which they exist -- technology is about dominance and control.
+They have their unique ways of presenting themselves and the world in which they exist---technology is about dominance and control.
 However, the heart of the issue lies not in any specific machine, process, or resource.
-Instead, technology is *challenging* (*herausfordernd*): the way the *essence of technology* shapes our understanding of all things, and the existence of those things themselves -- the all-encompassing manner in which we encounter and are encountered by the technological world.
+Instead, technology is *challenging* (*herausfordernd*): the way the *essence of technology* shapes our understanding of all things, and the existence of those things themselves---the all-encompassing manner in which we encounter and are encountered by the technological world.

 Heidegger observes that because of technology,